About this visa

 - You have not previously had a residence permit for exchange in the Netherlands

-- You have a valid passport and a return travel ticket or sufficient funds with which to purchase such a ticket
+- You have a return travel ticket or sufficient funds with which to purchase such a ticket

 - You have enough funds for your maintenance during the period of initial stay in The Netherlands